code4romania/scoala-profesorilor/README.md

 ## Development Team

-Scoala Profesorilor was developed by [Genuineq](https://www.linkedin.com/company/genuineq/) and [Civic Labs](https://civiclabs.ro/en).
+Scoala Profesorilor was developed by [Civic Labs](https://civiclabs.ro/en) in collaboration with [Fundația Didactica Sibiu](https://scoalafinlandezasibiu.ro/) and [Genuineq](https://www.linkedin.com/company/genuineq/).

 The maintenance of Scoala Profesorilor is lead by [Code for Romania](https://code4.ro/en/), along with many wonderful people that dedicate their time to help support and grow the community.